GrahamWhite/cuda-gpt/README.txt

 3. Install dependancies
+	*Notes:
-	*Notes: Numpy must be of version 1.x.x as shown in command 2, and torch mush be installed with cuda support as shown in command 3
+		Numpy must be of version 1.x.x as shown in command 2 Torch mush be installed with cuda support as shown in command 3 Ensure Nvidia CUDA drivers are updated otherwise this will run on the cpu (slower) not the gpu (faster)!!!

 	1: pip3 install numpy pylzma scikit-learn httpserver
 	2: pip3 install numpy==1.26.4